 The MTP is intended to establish a long-range guide for funding improvements to the transportation network.
-Prioritization of the MTP recommendations is aided by a screening process that uses federally designated planning factors to ensure that impacts to health, safety, welfare, and the environment are properly weighed in the public interest.
+Prioritization of the MTP recommendations is aided by a screening process that uses federally designated planning factors to ensure that impacts to health, safety, welfare, and the environment are properly considered in the interest of the public.
 Figure 7 diagrams the interrelation of the MTP with federal planning factors and MPO planning responsibilities.